juandastic/nutri-agent-bot/README.md

 - `message_text` (optional, form field): Message text for the agent.
 - `images` (optional, file field, repeatable): One or more image files to analyze.

+**Note:** The backend automatically derives the OAuth redirect URI from the request host; clients do not need to send it.

 ### `GET /api/messages`
 Retrieve the recent conversation history for an external user.
 Returns the latest messages associated with the resolved chat.